zk4x/zyx/zyx-torch/README.md

 Libtorch backend for zyx machine learning library.

 Libtorch backend uses libtorch c++ library for executing graph.
-You may find that when you use libtorch with zyx, you may get better performance than using libtorch directly.
-This is because zyx optimizes graph of operations before sending it to libtorch.
-There may also be particularly noticeable reduction in memory usage.

 This backend needs to have access to libtorch c++ library.
 LibTorch can be downloaded directly from pytorch [website](https://pytorch.org/get-started/locally/).
 Select stable, your OS, LibTorch and your preferred compute platform.